 Through the years, he changed from a clown who was clumsy to the sarcastic character we see today.

-Bart Simpson is Homer Simpson’s son and one of the most popular American cartoon characters.
+Bart Simpson is Homer Simpson’s son and one of the most popular American characters.
 He is also his arch-nemesis.

 Bart is a tyrant who tries to enrage Homer at every chance.
 He’s not content with petty misbehavior at home, Bart seeks trouble everywhere.